Many traders use Japanese candlestick charts to analyze the price of an asset…

 Stablecoins is an example of a deep connection between cryptocurrency and the real world.
 They exist for people to have the opportunity to store their money in crypto without risks of losing funds because of volatility spikes.
 While stablecoins don’t generate profit, a person can stake them, providing a tiny yet enjoyable income.

-With FBS, you can transfer USDT to your crypto trading account and buy crypto with it.
+With FBS, you can trade pairs with the most popular and rare cryptocurrencies on any account type.
 Crypto trading is available for you on every trading platform we offer, including MetaTrader 4, MetaTrader5, and FBS Trader.

 A Cup and Handle price pattern is a technical chart setup that resembles a cup with a handle.